Novel insights into the Coma cluster kinematics with DESI. I. Linking mass profile, orbital anisotropy, and galaxy populations: Results

-The strategy we adopted to robustly model the mass and orbital anisotropy profiles of the Coma Cluster is the following: first, we performed a run of \textsc{MG-MAMPOSSt} on the p.p.s. of the mixed sample of 1324 galaxies, thus using all the RS, GV, and BC populations as tracers of the gravitational potential.
-This methodology has been used several times in the literature and it has been shown to work quite well when comparing to independent mass estimates \citep[\textit{e.g.}][]{Sartoris_2020, Biviano_2013, Biviano_2023}.
-Then, we split the sample by colour class and we ran \textsc{MG-MAMPOSSt} separately on each population to infer the mass profiles predicted by RS, GV, and BC galaxies, respectively.
-The colour-dependent posterior distributions of the mass profile parameters were then combined to get the final constraints on the cluster mass profile.
-This procedure allowed us to check whether the two independent Bayesian estimates are in agreement within each other, and provide further support to the viability of mixing different galaxy populations to reconstruct the total gravitational potential of clusters.
+The strategy we adopted to robustly model the mass and orbital anisotropy profiles of the Coma cluster is the following: first, we performed a run of \textsc{MG-MAMPOSSt} on the p.p.s. of the mixed sample of 1324 galaxies, using all the RS, GV, and BC populations as tracers of the gravitational potential.
+This methodology has been used several times in the literature and it has been shown to work quite well when comparing to independent mass estimates \citep[e.g.][]{Sartoris_2020, Biviano_2013, Biviano_2023}.
+Then, we split the sample by colour class and we considered each population as an independent tracer of the total gravitational potential \citep[e.g.][]{Mamon_2019}, running \textsc{MG-MAMPOSSt} to sample the population-joint likelihood (Eq. \ref{eq:joint}).
+This procedure allowed us to check whether the two independent Bayesian estimates are in agreement with each other, and provide further support to the viability of mixing different galaxy populations to reconstruct the total gravitational potential of clusters.

-We considered two free parameters for the mass profile, $r_{200}$ and $r_\rho$ -- in the case of NFW, Burkert and Hernquist models.
-We also treated the scale radius of the numerical density profile $r_\nu^H$ as a free parameter, assuming a projected Hernquist model (see Appendix \ref{app:A}).
+We considered two free parameters for the mass profile, $r_{200\rm{c}}$ and $r_\rho$.
+We also treated the scale radius of the galaxy number density profile, $r_\nu^{\rm H}$, as a free parameter, assuming a Hernquist model (see Appendix \ref{app:num_density_assump}).
 In addition, letting $\mathcal{A}=\sigma_r /\sigma_\theta = (1-\beta)^{-1/2}$, we adopted two free parameters for the velocity anisotropy: $\mathcal{A}_0$ and $\mathcal{A_{\infty}}$ for the inner and outer values, respectively.
 This definition rescales the range $-\infty < \beta < 1$ into $0 < \mathcal{A} < \infty$, preventing numerical issues at $\beta \sim 1$.
-For the gNFW model, the additional exponent $\alpha$ was further optimized within the fit.
-The assumed priors are listed in Table \ref{tab:priors_flat}: they are flat for every parameter and uninformative for each of them except for $r_\nu^H$, for which we adopted informative priors based on the best fit values discussed in Sect. \ref{num_density_methods}.
+The assumed priors are listed in Table \ref{tab:priors_flat}: they are flat for every parameter and uninformative for each of them except for $r_\nu^{\rm H}$, for which we adopted informative priors based on the best-fit values discussed in Sect. \ref{num_density_methods}.

-Different combinations of $M_{\rm dyn}(r)$ and $\beta(r)$ models provided mass estimates in agreement within the uncertainties, which indicates robustness of the results.
-Since some runs involved a different number of galaxies or free parameters, we used the Bayesian Information Criterion (BIC) and the Akaike Information Criterion (AIC) to provide a rough estimate of the performance of each combination of models.
-The BIC criterion is defined as: